 If the appeal has been submitted to contest the number of credit points given for research in the course of a progress review, the committee is entitled to leave the number of credit points given for the research unchanged, or increase or reduce it.
 The Appeals Committee is not entitled to change the number of credit points given for research.

-If you disagree with the vice dean’s decision regarding the establishment of, or exemption from, tuition fee, you have the right to file a written appeal with the vice dean within seven days of the communication of the decision.
+If you disagree with the vice dean’s decision regarding the establishment of, or exemption from, tuition fee, you have the right to file a written appeal with the vice dean within 10 working days of the communication of the decision.
 The vice dean will send you a reasoned decision within seven days of the appeal being filed.
 If the vice dean refuses to revise the decision, you may file an appeal with the vice rector for academic affairs within seven days of the communication of the refusal to revise the decision.
 The vice rector for academic affairs will inform you within 14 days of filing the appeal whether the decision will be upheld or overruled and will make a new decision on the matter.
 The decision of the vice rector for academic affairs is not subject to appeal at the University.

 If the student is convinced that the warning is unfounded, s/he can appeal against the warning.
 In each faculty and institute of the university, permanent committees have been founded to deal with cases of suspicion of academic fraud and misconduct.
 Each faculty has its own procedure for dealing with academic fraud; it can be found on the faculty homepage.
 The student who has received a warning has the right to submit a letter of explanation within five working days and apply for processing of the case by the academic fraud committee of this structural unit to which the corresponding course belongs.

 The decision of the committee cannot be challenged at the university.
 The decision that the lecturer or the vice dean for academic affairs have made on the basis of the committee’s work can be challenged.